JuniperWrenMcGill/Juniper-McGill-React-Portfolio/README.md

 # Juniper McGill's Portfolio

 Welcome to Juniper McGill's portfolio.
 This repository showcases Juniper's projects, skills, and achievements in the field of technology and beyond.
+To view Juniper's Portfolio visit [https://dashing-brigadeiros-90b723.netlify.app/](https://dashing-brigadeiros-90b723.netlify.app/)

 ## Skills